ncatlab/nlab-content/pages/18090.md

 ### Topological spaces
  {#TopologicalSpaces}

-Therefore we should pay attention to [[open subsets]].
+Due to prop. \ref{ContinuityBetweenMetricSpacesInTermsOfOpenSets} we should pay attention to [[open subsets]].
 It turns out that the following closure property is what _characterizes_ the concept:

 +-- {: .num_prop }